DiTuStudio/docsizidev/docs/finey/introduction.md

 # Introduction

-Finey is a React Native and Flutter template application.
+Finey is a React Native template application.

+In addition, Finey has a mobile version of Flutter with demo UI for Android and iPhone.

 ## Reference